 Many tools are available when low vision has affected your ability to perform life’s daily activities, especially those you enjoy.
 Our team of low vision specialists conducts a thorough evaluation to understand your concerns and assess your visual limitations.
 We develop a low vision rehabilitation plan that may include a range of therapies, services, and low vision aids.
-We recommend changes to your living and working environment, and offer rehabilitation strategies to reduce your visual challenges.
-We also help you emotionally adjust to your condition.
+We recommend changes to your living and working environments and offer rehabilitation strategies to reduce your visual challenges.
+We also help you adjust emotionally to your condition.

-- Team of specialists.
 You will work with an optometrist who specializes in low vision assessment.
 Depending on your specific needs, you may also benefit from the services provided by our occupational therapist and certified driving rehabilitation specialist, certified low vision therapist, and licensed clinical social worker.
 We also work with occupational therapists who provide home-based care in Wake, Durham, and Guildford counties.

-- Compassionate, supportive environment.
 We offer patient support services, including educational materials, low vision rehabilitation resources, and a dedicated social worker to help you and your loved ones minimize the emotional impact of vision loss on your quality of life.

-- Evaluation and training for implanted devices.
 We work closely with recipients of new implantable devices, such as the implantable miniature telescope for advanced macular degeneration, and the Argus II for retinitis pigmentosa.